 As the norms of American families have changed, so too has fatherhood.
 It’s become a more engaging and dynamic responsibility. …

 Professor and chair of the Department of Human Development and Family Sciences (HDFS), Bahira Trask has been researching gender and family related …

 Research Centers & Labs

-The Autism in Context Research Lab, directed by Assistant Professor Sarah Curtiss, conducts research that is useful to autistic youth, their families and educational professionals.
+The Autism in Context Research Lab, directed by Dr. Sarah Curtiss, conducts research that is useful to autistic youth, their families and educational professionals.
 Research topics have included family mealtimes, sex education and the transition to adulthood.

 The Center for Disabilities Studies works to enhance the lives of individuals with disabilities and their families through education, advocacy, service and research.
 It promotes empowerment and opportunity, accessibility and inclusiveness, so all may fully participate in – and enrich – their communities.

 New Directions Early Head Start (NDEHS) provides pregnant women, infants, toddlers and their families with quality care and family services.
 They support families and their very young children with the goal to promote children’s success and families’ self-sufficiency through community collaboration and partnerships.